 Design courses advance depth of exploration and resolved proposition, with focus on increasingly self-directed work.
 You will also complete a self-directed dissertation, via a design or research route and will compile a carefully curated academic portfolio.

-4 Highers at ABBB (first sitting) or 4/5 Highers at AABB/ABBBB plus English and Maths or a science subject at National 5 at C.
+4 Highers at ABBB (first sitting) or 4 or 5 Highers at AABB/ABBBB (two sittings) plus English and Maths or a science subject at National 5 at C.

 Widening access entry: